-1. Each large retail establishment (15,000 square feet or more) on a site shall have clearly defined, highly visible customer entrances featuring no less than five (5) of the following:
+1. Each large retail establishment (12,500 square feet or more) on a site shall have clearly defined, highly visible customer entrances featuring no less than five (5) of the following:

 - a. canopies or porticos;

 - b. overhangs;

 - c. recesses/projections;

 - d. arcades;

-- e. raised corniced parapets over the door;
+e. raised corniced parapets over the door;

-- f. peaked roof forms;

-- g. arches;
+- f. peaked roof forms; - g. arches;

-- h. outdoor patios;
+h. outdoor patios;

-- i. display windows;
+i. display windows;

-- j. architectural details such as tile work and moldings which are integrated into the building structure and design;

-- k. integral planters or wing walls that incorporate landscaped areas and/or places for sitting.

-- I. a specific architectural element proposed by the applicant's architect that is acceptable to the City Planner and Planning Commission.
+- j. architectural details such as tile work and moldings which are integrated into the building structure and design; - k. integral planters or wing walls that incorporate landscaped areas and/or places for sitting. - I. a specific architectural element proposed by the applicant's architect that is acceptable to the building official or Planning Commission, depending upon the reviewing entity..